Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/PRESENTATION.md

 ## Weaknesses

+- energy/time required to hash
+- length extension attack (need to research more)
+- brute force/rainbow tables (safer to files)
+- potential for collisions (NOTE: not a practical concern)
+- while very secure rn, future innovation (ie. quantum computing?) could make it less so.

 ## Improvements

 - why not use diff initial round constants/hash values for diff systems? then rainbow tables wouldn't work